ordanovich/downloadINE/README.md

 ## Interactive application for programmatic data retrieval from [INEbase](https://www.ine.es/dyngs/INEbase/listaoperaciones.htm)

-Please refer to the [source](https://www.ine.es/dyngs/DataLab/en/manual.html?cid=45) to get more information on how the service functions and how the [requests for data retrieval](https://www.ine.es/dyngs/DataLab/en/manual.html?cid=48) should be pulled together.
+Please refer to [www.ine.es](https://www.ine.es/dyngs/DataLab/en/manual.html?cid=45) to get more information on how the Web Services function and how the [requests for data retrieval](https://www.ine.es/dyngs/DataLab/en/manual.html?cid=48) should be pulled together.

 ### Nomenclature